mlesnoff/JchemoData.jl/README.md

 - Dorthe Kjær Pedersen, Harald Martens, Jesper Pram Nielsen and Søren Balling Engelsen.
 2002.
 Near infrared absorption and scattering separated by Extended Inverted Signal Correction (EISC).
 Analysis of NIT spectra of single wheat seeds.
-Applied Spectroscopy, submitted.
+Applied Spectroscopy, 56, 9, 1206-1214.

 - Jesper Pram Nielsen, Dorthe Kjær Pedersen and Lars Munck.
-2002.
+2003.
 Development of non-destructive screening methods for single kernel characterisation of wheat.
-Cereal Chemistry, submitted.
+Cereal Chemistry, 80, 3, 274-280.

+### wines_sensory

+Wines sensory dataset: A jury made up of four judges (expert tasters) evaluated the appearance of eight wines according to the procedure known as free profile, where each judge notes on a scale from 0 to 10 the products according to his/her own variables (Williams & Langron 1984, Hanafi & Qannari, 2008).
+For a product and given variable, the note allotted by a judge corresponds to the intensity which he/she perceives and which he/she is able, thanks to a preliminary drive, to translate in form of a note.
+Each matrix X is associated with one judge.
+The goal of the analysis was to evaluate if there is an agreement between judges or groups of judges and assess the relationships among wines.

+References:
+- Williams A. and Langron S.P.
+(1984).
+The use of free-choice profiling for the evaluation of commercial ports, J. Sci.
+Food Agric, 35, 558-568.

+- Hanafi, M., Qannari, E.M., 2008.
+Nouvelles propriétés de l’analyse en composantes communes et poids spécifiques.
+Journal de la société française de statistique 149, 75–97.

 ## <span style="color:green"> **Author** </span>